The Poetry Business: Activities

 The Poetry Business have often participated in local and national events, such as festivals, where their poets have performed their work.
 The Poetry Business also run around a hundred workshops annually, and in July and August 2024, they organised several online workshops with such poets as Schmidt, who was then 77 years old, Jonathan Edwards and David Constantine.
 They recently worked with the poet Sarah Wimbush and the National Coal Mining Museum for England, to produce an anthology of poetry to mark the 40th anniversary of the Miners' Strike.
 The COAL Anthology, noted as "a moving and impactful tribute to the resilience and spirit of our mining communities", includes work from poets Simon Armitage, Liz Berry, Helen Mort, and newer voices.
 In 2012, paying tribute to steel city, the Press published The Sheffield Anthology: Poems from the City Imagined, which included work from Duffy, Armitage, Mort, Roger McGough, Ian McMillan, and more.
 In 2021, they announced a call for submissions for two poetry collections "to be edited by [the then] Apprentice Editor-in-Residence Gboyega Odubanjo as part of their 'Apart Together' 2021 project."
 The two collections published as a result were Helen Seymour's The Underlook, and Sarah Barnsley's The Thoughts.

 Since 2021, they've gone on to work with The Writing Squad on a series of digital residencies.
 The first Poet In Residence, hosted throughout February, was Helen Bowell.
 In 2024, an anthology, titled Five: a poetry anthology, was published by the press as part of their New Poets List.
 It included poems by five young poets: Helen Bowell, Prerana Kumar, Eva Lewis, Laura Potts and Ruth Yates.
-In November 2025, they are publishing The Poems: Forty Poems from Forty Years of The North, and 100 Poems on the Underground in January 2026.
-The latter will be "the 40th anniversary edition of Poems on the Underground".
+In November 2025, they published The Poems: Forty Poems from Forty Years of The North, and 100 Poems on the Underground in January 2026.
+The latter is be "the 40th anniversary edition of Poems on the Underground".